MimiLau/print-github-users/README.md

 # The Red Ant Test

 This project can
-- Get JSON from API https://api.github.com/users
+- Get JSON from the API https://api.github.com/users
 - Sort by user ID ascendingly or descendingly
 - Filter user type